ajsharp/ajsharp.github.io/_posts/2013-02-16-a-brief-note-on-tools.md

 <img src="http://upload.wikimedia.org/wikipedia/commons/e/e1/Brace-manual-drill.jpg" width="80%" style="display: block; margin: 0 auto;"/>

 Now, obviously, I have a power drill.
-But at some point, once the use of my drill became second nature, when I had taken it for granted, it hit me: It wasn't so long ago that people *had* to use the manual drill.
-They had no other tool.
+But at some point, once the use of my drill became second nature, when I had taken it for granted, it hit me: **It wasn't so long ago that people were forced to use the manual drill.** They had no other tool.
 Nothing better existed. **It had not yet been invented.**

 ## We're not really talking about wood, are we?